New to Orienteering?

 A good orienteer in good physical condition will travel at somewhere between 6 and 10 minutes per kilometer depending on the terrain.

-One of these we are trialling is a buddying scheme.
+Why not try our buddy scheme?
 If you need any help getting to grips with orienteering ask the club for a Buddy by filling out a quick questionnaire and sending it to Angela or chat with Judy and they'll help you.